Metaxal/wordle-solver/README.md

 specific to the list of goals, the list of allowed words and whether `--consistent-only` is used.

-Use the flag `--consistent-only` to make the solver play in 'hard mode', that is, any word played must be consistent with all the clues obtained so far.
+Use the flag `--consistent-only` to make the solver play in 'very hard mode', that is, any word played must be consistent with all the clues obtained so far.

 #### Make the solver guess all words from `goals.txt` in sequence: